Rolwaling and Lapche valley

 4. Permits: Dolakha Restricted Permit and Gaurishankar Conservation

-5. Accommodation: Camping, basic homestays.
+5. Accommodation: camping, basic homestays.

 6. Start/End Point: Lama Bagar

-See Details of Lapche Valley Trek.
+See details of the Lapche Valley Trek.

 4. Tsho Rolpa Trek

-Tsho Rolpa is a lake of the Rolwaling region of the Gaurishankar conservation area which is located at the height of 4600m and the distance of 4.5 km away from the Na village.
+Tsho Rolpa is a lake in the Rolwaling region of the Gaurishankar conservation area, which is located at a height of 4600 m and 4.5 km away from Na village.
 The lake is formed from the melting glacier.
-In Tibetan Tsho Means Lake and the name, Rolpa came from Rolwaling.
-Literary Tsho Rolpa means Lake situated in Rolwaling.
-The trekking route to Tsho Rolpa and Rolwaling is the same as both treks lead to Tsho Rolpa, the last point of the whole trek.
-Although there are two different names the trek is 100 percent the same.
-Previously Rolwaling trek is popular and later on in 2016 the flow of domestic tourists grow and many youths reach different trekking areas of Nepal.
-Some made videos and blogs and the bloggers used Tsho Rolpa as their title.
-So, the Trek name became Tsho Rolpa.
+In Tibetan, Tsho means lake, and the name "Rolpa came from Rolwaling.
+Literally, Tsho Rolpa means lake situated in Rolwaling.
+The trekking route to Tsho Rolpa and Rolwaling is the same, as both treks lead to Tsho Rolpa, the last point of the whole trek.
+Although there are two different names, the trek is 100 percent the same.
+Previously, the Rolwaling trek was popular, and later on in 2016, the flow of domestic tourists grew, and many youths reached different trekking areas of Nepal.
+Some made videos and blogs, and the bloggers used Tsho Rolpa as their title.
+So, the trek name became Tsho Rolpa.

 Facts of Tsho Rolpa Trek